Numerous Health Benefits of Chocolate?

 Cocoa can do wonders it seems – as in it can also help prevent cancer.
 Research has demonstrated that cocoa has some anti-carcinogenic properties which – when consumed daily – can help delay the progression of colon cancer (Rodríguez-Ramiro et al 2011)!

 5. Endorphins Make Your Partner Happy

 Don’t we all want that?
-In fact, grab a bite or two yourself – I’m sure they think you are a ball-of-joy when you are in a stressed out as well!
+In fact, grab a bite or two yourself – I’m sure they think you are a ball of joy when you are stressed out as well!

 It really is amazing the numerous health benefits of chocolate – dark chocolate that is!